julian-garrido/Size-of-HCGs-vs-CIGs/README.md

     --> Use as input the result from the previous workflow --> datasets/results/preprocessing/outputTableForA2ndIteration.xml
     --> Remove recording of intermediate data in Taverna to avoid running out of memory
-10. Save all results of setep 9 in datasets/results/sextractor2ndIterationTables
+10. Save all results of setp 9 in datasets/results/sextractor2ndIterationTables

 11. Run BuildDS9Image4sexResults.t2flow to create preview images of the resulting sextractor seg images in order to be able to verify the quality of the results.
 Do it for the results of 1st iteration of sextractor workflows.